Why the DeLorean Refuses to Die: Back to the Future, Stainless Steel, and the Car That Outran Its Own Failure

 Enduring Pop Culture Reach

 Back to the Future grossed over $381 million worldwide against a $19 million budget and spawned two sequels.
 Its popularity ensured that the DeLorean would never be remembered simply as a failed car from a bankrupt company.
-Today, more than 35 years after the original film's release, the car is routinely cited among the most recognisable vehicles in screen history.
+Today, more than 35 years after the original film's release, the car is routinely cited among the most recognizable vehicles in screen history.
 Owners regularly build screen-accurate replicas, complete with the flux capacitor, time circuits, and Mr. Fusion reactor prop mounted to the rear.

 The DeLorean appears constantly at conventions, fan events, and car shows, and has featured in dozens of subsequent films, television series, and video games.
 Its cultural reach far exceeds its production numbers.
+That is not nostalgia talking.
+That is a car that found a second identity more powerful than its first one, and has been living off it ever since.

 The DeLorean's Second Chapter